MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_keywordspotter_config.md

 ### -field Flags

-Audio key word spotter configuration flags defined by the [ACX_KEYWORDSPOTTER_CONFIG_FLAGS enum](ne-acxelements-acx_keywordspotter_config_flags.md).
+Acx keyword spotter configuration flags defined by the [ACX_KEYWORDSPOTTER_CONFIG_FLAGS enum](ne-acxelements-acx_keywordspotter_config_flags.md).
 No flag bits are currently defined.
-Set this member to zero - AcxKeywordSpotterConfigNoFlags
+Set this member to zero - AcxKeywordSpotterConfigNoFlags.

 ### -field Pattern

-TBD - Represents the keyword configuration pattern GUID that is used to identify the keyword configuration.

-GUID identifying the KWS pattern.
-This maps to SOUNDDETECTOR_PATTERNHEADER.PatternType, for portcls solutions
+The keyword spotter pattern format, expressed as a GUID.

 ### -field Callbacks